|

 to put Olarn at the central bank, but the prime minister had the final

+say.
 Virabongsa’s view that most influenced this government was his advocacy

 for an aggressive interest rate rise to defend the baht during the transition